raspberrypilearning/flappy-astronaut/en/step_12.md

 	y = 0
 	```

 - The player is going to control the astronaut with the Sense HAT's joystick.
-The joystick can be setup so that whenever it is used, it sends the **event** to a function you have created.
-Events can be things such as **pressed up** or **released right**.
-Just above your `while True` loop, you can set this up to use a function you have not yet created.
+The joystick can be set up so that whenever it is used, it sends the **event** to a function you have created.
+Events can be things such as 'pressed up' or 'released right'.
+Just above your `while True` loop, add in code for the joystick to use a function (one which you have not yet created):

 	```python
 	sense.stick.direction_any = draw_astronaut
 	```
-- Now you need to create that `draw_astronaut` function.
+- Now you need to create this `draw_astronaut` function.
 It will have a single parameter, which is the event.
-Create your `draw_astronaut` function, and place it beneath one of your other functions.
+Create the function below one of your other functions.

 	```python
 	def draw_astronaut(event):
 	```

-- Now this function is going to need to alter the `x` and `y` variables you set earlier, for the astronaut's position.
+- This function is going to need to alter the `x` and `y` variables you set earlier for the astronaut's position.
 In Python, a function is not normally allowed to alter the value of variables that have been declared outside of the function.
-To enable your `draw_astronaut` function to do this, you need to state that the `x` and `y` variables are **global** variables.
+To enable your `draw_astronaut` function to do this, you need to state that the `x` and `y` variables are **global** variables:

 	```python
 	def draw_astronaut(event):